GChenCeph/eye_tracking/README.md

 [Columbia Gaze Data Set](http://www.cs.columbia.edu/CAVE/databases/columbia_gaze/)

-Once downloaded, extract the contents and place them in the appropriate directory as described in the notebook.
+Once downloaded, place it in the appropriate directory and adjust the pathing in the notebook.